-: Press to make the front and rear turn signal lamps flash on and off.
-This warns others that you are having trouble.
+\bigtriangleup : Press this button to make the front and rear turn signal lamps flash on and off.
 Press again to turn the flashers off.

 The hazard warning flashers turn on automatically if the airbags deploy.

 Turn and Lane-Change Signals